Subscribe to our Mailing List!

 Subscribe to receive our weekly email roundup of new articles being released!

-Among certain Evangelical groups, the belief in apostolic succession is unintentionally ignored, glossed over, or even perceived to be a “man-made tradition”.
+Among most Evangelical groups, the belief in apostolic succession is unintentionally ignored, glossed over, or even perceived to be a “man-made tradition”.
 After all, aren’t personal skillsets such as people skills, teaching skills or administrative skills simply what qualifies someone to be a Christian leader?
 But can we really make the assumption that being gifted and being given legitimate authority go hand-in-hand?
 After all, weren’t many of the leaders in Sacred Scripture unqualified in some sense but given legitimate authority by God?
-Weren’t many leaders (particularly in the Old Testament Scriptures) people of either questionable moralities, attitudes or skill sets but yet possessed a valid claim to authority over the people of God?
-So, what exactly is it that gives a Christian leader legitimate authority today?
+And weren’t many leaders (particularly in the Old Testament Scriptures) people of either questionable moralities, attitudes or skill sets but yet possessed a valid claim to authority over the people of God?
+To put the question simply: who gave your pastor authority?

-And, by “authority” what I mean is the power or right to make decisions and to set a course for people to follow that will, hopefully, help lead others closer to Christ and fulfill God’s plan for His Church.
-This may be related to the general tasks of guiding people on how to live their life, or it may, for example, relate to leading people in prayers or in practices such as the Lord’s Supper, or it may look like teaching, preaching or offering advice.
-Since authority relates to leading people along the paths of salvation, it is apparent why the question of whether one has any legitimate authority or not is an important one.
+And, by “authority” what I mean is the right to call the shots.
+This may be related to the general tasks of guiding people on how to live their life, or it may, for example, relate to leading people in prayers or in practices such as the Lord’s Supper.
+It may look like teaching, preaching or offering advice.
+Since authority relates to leading people along the path of salvation, it is apparent that this question is an important one.
 In essence, a leader asks their followers to follow them as they follow Christ (cf. 1 Corinthians 11:1).
 Thus, it is crucially important that one follows a leader with legitimate authority.

-Another trap in this line of thinking is that people usually will end up equating people skills, teaching skills, administrative skills or any other attractive quality as being the proof that someone is “anointed”, and thus a legitimate Christian leader.
-One problem, however, is that there are no clear definitions of what “anointed” actually means.
-And so, this lack of definition will cause some of them to call a certain singer “anointed” purely on the virtue of them singing well.
+Another trap in this line of thinking is that people usually will end up equating people skills, teaching skills, administrative skills—or any other attractive quality—as being proof that someone is “anointed”, and thus a legitimate Christian leader.
+The problem is that there are no clear definitions of what “anointed” actually means.
+And so, this lack of definition will cause some to call a certain singer “anointed” purely because they can sing well.
 But should this vocalist go on to pastor the Church just because they can sing well?
 If “anointed” has such a broad definition then surely herein lies another problem with this approach that equates “anointing” with legitimate authority.

 In practice, the word “anointed” often becomes a synonym for being either fully or partially qualified to lead.
-Which, as I have just highlighted from Scripture, does not necessarily mean that one is actually invested with authority since, within Scripture, God often chooses the less likely, lesser attractive, and not particularly skilled individual, and invests them with legitimate authority and office.
+But this does not necessarily mean that one is actually invested with authority.
+Within Scripture, God often chooses the less likely, lesser attractive, and not particularly skilled individual, and invests them with legitimate authority and office.
 Moreover, 99% of the examples of legitimate authority within Sacred Scripture come about through a mechanism whereby authority is passed on through an already established legitimate authority.
 This process occurs through the laying on of hands.
 And, in the exceptions to the rule, such as when St. Paul became an Apostle to the Gentiles by virtue of a mystical experience of Christ, we yet see him traveling to previously established legitimate authorities to validate his own claims.
 In Galatians 2:9, St. Paul talks about going to the “three pillars of the Church” (meaning Saints Peter, John and James) to receive their “right hand of fellowship” in order “to go to the Gentiles” to preach and lead.

 The Dilemma Runs Deep

-Ignoring or rejecting the belief of apostolic succession is when the dilemma becomes apparent; how can one trust any claim to authority if there is no logical mechanism for investing someone with legitimate authority?
+Ignoring or rejecting the belief of apostolic succession is when the dilemma becomes apparent.
+How can one trust any claim to authority if there is no logical mechanism for investing someone with legitimate authority?
 And, if one rejects apostolic succession, how would they suppose St. Paul would have validated his own claim to authority had he lived in the 21st Century?
 If the 12 Apostles had never passed on their authority, who would have St. Paul turned to if he had lived today?
 The person today with the best Bible knowledge?
 The pastor whose sermons receives the most listens on iTunes?
-Or what about randomly choosing the nearest church in his locality and asking to speak to the pastor at the end of the service?
-Or, even better, how about going to see some isolated Christian committee in some random location?
+Or what about choosing the nearest church—Protestant, Orthodox or Catholic—in his locality and asking to speak to the pastor at the end of the service in order to obtain validation?
+Or, even more arbitrary, presenting his case to some self-appointed Christian committee—even if that committee was only recognized by a few select groups?

 By rejecting the notion that there are successors to the Apostles, do we not just subtly become our own leaders by using our own authority to decide for ourselves who our leaders are?
 Or, as in our hypothetical case of a present-day St. Paul, by choosing which committee we go and submit to?
 In choosing our own leaders, we may use words such as “anointed” or point to some leadership quality possessed by the individual to justify us doing so, but—to hammer the point home—where does Scripture ever teach us that people automatically become legitimate leaders purely because of these reasons and thus bypass validation from previously established authorities?
 Scripture clearly teaches the opposite.
 St. Paul’s instruction to St. Timothy to “not be hasty in the laying on of hands” (1 Timothy 5:22) surely places the emphasis on a chained mechanism rather than automatic leadership enrollments due to personal skills or qualities, or simply because some committee approves of an individual.

 And, if a hypothetical committee did handpick and decide who their leaders were, for what special reason do they themselves possess the legitimate authority to be able to pass on Godly authority to someone else?
 The members of the committee may indeed be wise or prudent individuals, but this is (yet again) just another quality that might help qualify someone for leadership but does not necessarily invest someone with authority.
-So, to ask the question again, where does legitimate authority come from if one rejects succession?
+So, to ask the question again, who gave your pastor authority?
+And, more to the point here, who gave your pastoral committee authority?

 Spiritualizing The Dilemma Doesn’t Help

 Some may answer this by pointing to Scriptures such as, “But you are a chosen race, a royal priesthood” (1 Peter 2:9a) and say that we’re all priests and thus all have authority, but this cannot account for the clear contradiction of hierarchy being present within the New Testament Scriptures.
-Some may infer that because we, “have the mind of Christ” (1 Corinthians 2:16), the whole body of believers has Christ-given authority to elect leaders from within themselves, but this is nonsensical and would cause utter chaos within the Church since I’d follow Apollos, you’d follow Paul (cf 1 Corinthians 3:4) and everyone else worldwide would be following someone else and electing their own leaders.
+Some may infer that because we, “have the mind of Christ” (1 Corinthians 2:16), the whole body of believers has Christ-given authority to elect leaders from within themselves.
+But this is nonsensical and would cause chaos within the Church since, to paraphrase the New Testament, I’d follow Apollos, you’d follow Paul (cf 1 Corinthians 3:4) and everyone else worldwide would be following someone else and electing their own leaders.
 Additionally, this interpretation is not supported by early Church history or indeed within Scripture itself.
-In fact, it is actually contradicted by numerous Scriptures such as Matthew 16:19, Matthew 18:18, Matthew 19:28, Matthew 28:19, Luke 22:19, John 20:23 and others that show a distinction in role and authority between the Apostles and the regular faithful believer in Christ.
+In fact, it is contradicted by numerous Scriptures such as Matthew 16:19, Matthew 18:18, Matthew 19:28, Matthew 28:19, Luke 22:19, John 20:23 and others that show a distinction in role and authority between the Apostles and the regular faithful believer in Christ.
 Moreover, this is also the view of the Church Fathers who uphold the difference between the ministerial and faithful priesthood.
 For example, in regards to Luke 22:19, St. Justin Martyr writes during the mid-2nd Century,

 “The apostles, in the Memoirs which they produced, which we called Gospels, have thus passed on that which was enjoined upon them: that Jesus took bread and, having given thanks, said, ‘Do this in remembrance of Me; this is My Body’”